Colosseum and Pokémon XD's plot revolves mostly around Shadow Pokémon. But what are they?

 - Massage it with the Cologne Case

-And at any point, you can use a Time Flute (in Colosseum) to fully purify the Pokémon in an instant, or (in XD) put the Pokémon in the Purification Chamber where it will slowly be purified.
+And at any point, you can use a Time Flute (in Colosseum) to fully purify the Pokémon in an instant, or (in XD) put the Pokémon in the Purification Chamber where it will slowly be purified as you play the game.

 - First bar cleared: The Pokémon regains its first original attack (if there is room).

-- Second bar cleared: You can now see the Pokémon's nature, and it will start gaining experience points for battling.
+- Second bar cleared: You can now see the Pokémon's nature, and it will start gaining experience points for battling (though they won't be able to gain levels with that experience until they are purified).

 - Third bar cleared: The Pokémon regains its second original attack (if there is room).